-a) Proactive work and engagement with service areas increasing knowledge and vigilance resulting in less errors/near misses by officers.
+a) Proactive work and engagement with service areas creating more effective working relationships and rapport building resulting in Officers being more transparent.

-Table 2, column 5 shows the two data breaches that were reported to the ICO by the Data Protection Officer (DPO) for the period 1 April 2022 to 31 March 2023: 1) the improper publication of information on the Council's website and 2) the incorrect release of personal data.
+Table 2, column 5 shows that two data breaches that were reported to the ICO by the Data Protection Officer (DPO) for the period 1 April 2023 to 31 March 2024 both of which were due to the incorrect release of personal data.

-c) The ICO have not taken any further action but have provided the DPO with recommendations to consider preventing these types of breaches reoccurring.
-On both occasions the Council had demonstrated to the ICO that prompt action had been taken to mitigate the risk to the data subjects, and the ICO acknowledged the actions taken by the Council to resolve the breach at the time of reporting.
+a) On both occasions the Council had demonstrated to the ICO that prompt action had been taken to mitigate the risk to the data subjects, and the ICO acknowledged the actions taken by the Council to resolve the breach at the time of reporting resulting in no further action by the ICO.